 What is the best tumble dryer?

-If you want to best tumble dryer then (in our opinion) we wouldn't hesitate to buy the Miele TDA 140C Condenser Dryer, which has everything you need to get your laundry dried quickly and smelling great.
-It's a sturdy machine, as you would expect from a Miele appliance, and is one which has been designed to make it easier to iron your clothes whilst reducing energy bills simultaneously.
+If you want the best tumble dryer then (in our opinion) we wouldn't hesitate to buy the Miele TDA 140C Condenser Dryer, which has everything you need to get your laundry dried quickly and smelling great.
+It's a sturdy machine, and has been designed to make it easier to iron your clothes whilst reducing energy bills simultaneously.

 Not sure whether you're looking for a stand alone tumble dryer, or an all-in-one washer dryer?
 A standalone tumble dryer is always best if you have the space as they tend to have a larger capacity for drying (and tend to do it faster and more efficiently).
 However, a combi or washer-dryer is definitely better than no dryer at all and is the only choice if you don't have room for both.
 Our top pick?
 The Haier HWD120-B14979 Freestanding Washer Dryer – it scored 4.5 stars in testing, too.

-This Miele tumble dryer has got our vote for the best tumble drier on the market right now, and for good reason too.
+This Miele tumble dryer has got our vote for the best tumble dryer on the market right now, and for good reason too.